yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### InfoTracer
 [Find your information](https://www.infotracer.com) and opt out by [filling out the form](https://infotracer.com/optout/).
 You can also mail in [a different form](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or fax it to 1-617-933-9946.

-### 💐 Intelius
-[Find your information](https://www.intelius.com/).
-Opt out by emailing <support@mailer.intelius.com>, calling 1-888-245-1655, or [filling out a form](https://suppression.peopleconnect.us/login).
-If you’re told that Intelius can't find your account, you may need to confirm your mailing address, phone number, old email addresses, or other information via email.
-(As always, make sure Intelius already has the information before providing it.)
-Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, Instant Checkmate, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Truthfinder, US Search, and Zabasearch.

-### 💐 📞 MyLife
-[Find your information](https://www.mylife.com), and then [opt out](https://www.mylife.com/ccpa/index.pubview).
-Although this is CCPA-focused, non-California folks have successfully removed their profiles.
-However, another option is to email your removal request to <privacy@mylife.com> with your name and a link to your profile.
-MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the <info@mylife.com> or <removalrequests@mylife.com> email addresses will require a phone call to (888) 704-1900.
-Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
-(It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

 ### NeighborReport
 [Search for your name, address or phone number](https://neighbor.report/), and then [remove the report](https://neighbor.report/remove).
 You will need to verify the opt-out request via email.

-### 💐 Nuwber
-[Find your information](https://nuwber.com/).
-Try to opt out on the [removal form](https://nuwber.com/removal/link).
-Try "filter by state" to isolate the "person" URL you need.
-Don’t bother trying to get a full report; it’ll just waste your time with multiple steps and deceptive design trying to get you to pay for a subscription.
-If the URL you generate doesn't work in the form or you run across other problems, take a screenshot of your results and send them to <support@nuwber.com>, asking them to opt you out.

 ### Ofsearch
 Go to [Ofsearch’s information control page](https://ofsearch.org/control/privacy) and check for your information in the top bar.
 If available, copy and paste it in the form on the page, or email it to <contactus@ofsearch.org>.
 If there are multiple URLs, you will need to fill out a separate form for each URL, or include all of them via email.